mozilla/web-lit-core/spreading-curriculum.md

-# Who, What, Where, and When did you use the Core Curriculum?
+# Who, What, When, and Where?

+* Did you use the Core Curriculum?
+* What facilitator tips can you share?